jonathan-durbin/G.U.I.D.E/docs/_docs/usage/02_configuration_and_input_handling.md

 ### Enabling and disabling mapping contexts

-You can define multiple mapping contexts for your game and you can enable and disable them through code while your game is running.
-This allows to easily implement a few things which are rather difficult to do with Godot's built-in input system.
+We can define multiple mapping contexts for our game, and we can enable and disable them through code while our game is running.
+This allows us to easily implement a few things which are rather difficult to do with Godot's built-in input system.

-- You can have contextual input depending on the player situation.
+- We can have contextual input depending on the player situation.
 E.g. the same controls that move the player left and right when the player is on foot, can control the steering of a car when the player is in a car.
-- You can quickly disable all input when you show a menu or a cutscene.
+- We can quickly disable all input when we show a menu or a cutscene.
-- You can have different control schemes for different input devices (e.g keyboard and mouse vs. controller) and switch them dynamically when a certain input is actuated.
+- We can have different control schemes for different input devices (e.g keyboard and mouse vs. controller) and switch them dynamically when a certain input is actuated.

 Mapping contexts are enabled and disabled with the `GUIDE` autoload.